-- All Male Market Meat Goats will have blunted horns. - There shall be no male intact meat goats at the Fair. - Goats under 55 pounds in the meat classes are not eligible for sale at the Livestock Auction. - Meat goats will be identified with Scrapie Tags - An award will be given at Achievement Program to the owner of the Grand Champion Market
+- Goats must have horns blunted.
+Dehorning is acceptable and preferred.
+Registered does may have horns per ABGA Breed Standard. - There shall be no male intact meat goats at the Fair. - Goats under 55 pounds in the meat classes are not eligible for sale at the Livestock Auction. - Meat goats will be identified with Scrapie Tags - An award will be given at Achievement Program to the owner of the Grand Champion Market